Anthony Hecht: Early years

 Hecht was born in New York City to German-Jewish parents.
 He was educated at various schools in the city – he was a classmate of Jack Kerouac at Horace Mann School – but showed no great academic ability, something he would later refer to as "conspicuous".
 However, as a freshman English student at Bard College in New York he discovered the works of Wallace Stevens, W. H. Auden, T. S. Eliot, and Dylan Thomas.
 It was at this point that he decided he would become a poet.
 Hecht's parents were not happy at his plans and tried to discourage them, even getting family friend Ted Geisel, better known as Dr. Seuss, to attempt to dissuade him.

 In 1944, upon completing his final year at Bard, Hecht was drafted into the 97th Infantry Division and was sent to the battlefields in Europe.
 He saw combat in Germany in the "Ruhr Pocket" and in Cheb in Czechoslovakia.
 However, his most significant experience occurred on April 23, 1945, when Hecht's division helped liberate Flossenbürg concentration camp.
 Hecht was ordered to interview French prisoners in the hope of gathering evidence on the camp's commanders.
-Years later, Hecht said of this experience, The place, the suffering, the prisoners' accounts were beyond comprehension.
-For years after I would wake shrieking.
+Years later, Hecht said of this experience, "The place, the suffering, the prisoners' accounts were beyond comprehension.
+For years after I would wake shrieking."

 Career

-After the war ended, Hecht was sent to Occupied Japan, where he became a staff writer with Stars and Stripes.
-He returned to the US in March 1946 and immediately took advantage of the G.I. bill to study under the poet-critic John Crowe Ransom at Kenyon College, Ohio.
+After the war ended, Hecht was sent to occupied Japan, where he became a staff writer with Stars and Stripes.
+He returned to the US in March 1946 and immediately took advantage of the G.I.
+Bill to study under the poet–critic John Crowe Ransom at Kenyon College, Ohio.
 Here he came into contact with fellow poets such as Randall Jarrell, Elizabeth Bishop, and Allen Tate.
 He later received his master's degree from Columbia University.
 In 1947 Hecht attended the University of Iowa and taught in the Iowa Writers' Workshop, together with writer Robie Macauley, with whom Hecht had served during World War II, but, suffering from post-traumatic stress disorder after his war service, gave it up swiftly to enter psychoanalysis.

 In spring, 1947, he taught at Kenyon.
 His first poems, "Once Removed" and "To a Soldier Killed in Germany", were published in The Kenyon Review.
 Later that year, he suffered a nervous breakdown and returned to his parents' home in New York City and entered psychoanalysis.

-In 1948, his poems begin to appear in The Hudson Review, Poetry, and Furioso.
+In 1948, his poems began to appear in The Hudson Review, Poetry, and Furioso.
 He later won the Furioso Poetry Award and enrolled at Columbia University as a candidate for a master's degree in English literature.